 This Pineapple Upside Down Cake recipe has been my default dessert for over 20 years now.
-If I was invited to a house party or any such gathering, I baked a Pineapple Upside-down Cake.
+If I was invited to a house party or any such gathering, I brought a Pineapple Upside-down Cake.
 I first happened upon the recipe in a magazine when I was a teenager.
-I was charmed by the used of crushed pineapples instead of the usual slices.
-After making the cake for the first time I fell in love.
+I was charmed by the used of crushed pineapples instead of the usual slices and after making the cake for the first time I fell in love.
 The rich syrupy confection that the combination of crushed pineapples and brown sugar creates soaks the entire cake to make a dense, extra moist, pineapply dream.

 - 3 lg eggs